Electrical, Business Tips

 Did you consult with your electricians or try to understand how they use your electrical pricebook out in the field?
 Are your discounts and coupons easy to communicate to the customer, and easy to track in your profit reporting?
 Are your techs falling back on the “miscellaneous” task way too often, just because they can’t find what they’re searching for?

-If your electrical pricebook isn’t easy for your techs to understand and use when communicating to customers, then it’s not doing the job it was designed to do.
+If your electrical pricebook isn’t easy for your techs to understand and use when communicating to customers, whether they're replacing a faulty light fixture, adding a ceiling fan or installing completely new electrical wiring, then it’s not doing the job it was designed to do.
+And it's time to amp it up.

 Start by asking your techs to write down how an electrical pricebook would work if they could design one themselves, says Kathy Nielsen, a business development consultant and operations expert who’s worked in the skilled trades for 20 years.